angular/angular-cli/packages/angular/cli/src/commands/analytics/long-description.md

   which uses a common CI user.
 - `prompt`: Prompts the user to set the status interactively.
 - `project`: Sets the default status for the project to the `project-setting` value, which can be any of the other values.
 The `project-setting` argument is ignored for all other values of `setting_or_project`.

+For further details, see [Gathering an Viewing CLI Usage Analytics](cli/usage-analytics-gathering).